 Northeast Indiana is home to a large Amish population (Note: Amish populations are reflected in the total county populations reported by the U.S. Census Bureau).
 According to the 2010 U.S. Religion Census, over 14,000 Amish live in LaGrange County, accounting for 37.1% of its total population, making it the second largest county (by population) for the Amish in the United States.
-Less than 1% of the population of Allen County is Amish.
+Less than 1% of Whitley County's population is Amish.